BraindeadBZH/datalogue/docs/source/index.rst

 How to use Datalogue?
 ---------------------

-Datalogue can be installed by cloning this repository or from the Godot's AssetLib.
+Datalogue can be installed by downloading the code from the repository (https://github.com/BraindeadBZH/datalogue) or from the Godot's AssetLib.
 You just need the files under ``/addons/datalogue`` to be copied into any Godot project and then you need to enable the plugin inside the project settings.

 Quick start: